meowlgm/MediaInfoKit/README.md

 MediaInfoKit is a very simple high level wrapper of MediaInfo library for OSX applications.

-The frameworks was compiled and tested with Xcode 7 on El capitan and is fully compatible with Objective-C 2.0 and Swift 2.0.
-The project required OS X 10.8 and used ARC and Cocoa
+The frameworks was compiled and tested with the latest Xcode and is fully compatible with Objective-C and Swift 6.
+The project required macOS 10.13 (High Sierra) or later and uses ARC and Cocoa.

 The repository is composed of MediaInfoKit and of two samples (one written in Objective-C and the other one in Swift).